-- 9. There shall be Standing Committees on the following: Graduate School Policy, Undergraduate Policy, Curricula, Academic Performance, Student Aid, Student Environment, Discipline, Admissions, Nominations, Libraries, and Industrial Liaison.
-In addition, the Staff Section of the Staff-Administration Committee shall be a Standing Committee. - 10.
-The Committee on Graduate School Policy shall consist of the Dean of the Graduate School as Chairman, the Secretary of the Graduate School as Secretary, the Director of Admissions, and the Chairman of the Faculty, ex officio, together with one elected member from each of the Departments authorized to recommend candidates for an advanced degree.
+9. There shall be Standing Committees on the following: Graduate School Policy, Undergraduate Policy, Curricula, Academic Performance, Student Aid, Student Environment, Discipline, Admissions, Nominations, Libraries, and Industrial Liaison.
+In addition, the Staff Section of the Staff-Administration Committee shall be a Standing Committee.

-Each elected member shall serve for one year and shall be
+10. The Committee on Graduate School Policy shall consist of the Dean of the Graduate School as Chairman, the Secretary of the Graduate School as Secretary, the Director of Admissions, and the Chairman of the Faculty, ex officio, together with one elected member from each of the Departments authorized to recommend candidates for an advanced degree and any additional elected members nominated by the President to represent fields of study recommended by the Dean of the Graduate School.

-eligible for re-election.
+Each elected member shall serve for one year and shall be eligible for re-election.

-With the exception of ex officio members, each member of this Committee shall be a member of the Committee on Graduate Students of the Department which he represents.
+Each member of this Committee representing a Department shall be a member of the Committee on Graduate Students of that Department.
 The Committee shall have charge of graduate courses of study and of students working for advanced degrees, and shall act with power upon applications for graduate scholarships and fellowships including postdoctorate fellowships.
 It shall report to the Faculty recommendations on matters of policy requiring Faculty action and recommendations for the award of advanced degrees and the appointment of Fellows of the Massachusetts Institute of Technology.